 The Court of Appeal has ruled: UK holidaymakers who fell ill onboard the Fred Olsen cruise ship are entitled to compensation.
 A total of 16 passengers suffered GI symptoms (vomiting, severe stomach cramps, diarrhoea) while cruising on Boudicca to Canary Islands, Cape Verde and Iberian Peninsula in March-April 2011.

-In 2015 Judge Robert Owen, sitting at Birmingham County Court, found Fred Olsen Cruise Lines guilty of neglect for the suffering of the passengers, including some who were so ill they were confined to their cabins.
+In 2015, Birmingham County Court found Fred Olsen guilty of neglect for the suffering of the passengers, including some who were so ill they were confined to their cabins.

-Lord Justice Gross rejected the cruise line's claim that it was not at fault, and agreed with the trial judge there were 'multiple failures' to implement a plan to prevent the spread of the stomach bug.
+The judge rejected cruise line's claim that it was not at fault and agreed with the trial judge there were 'multiple failures' to implement a plan to prevent the spread of the stomach bug.

 A Fred Olsen spokeswoman said: